 But more than simply a portal to direct users to your website, use your brand's social channels as a hub for all things 'you'.
 Promoting blog posts, links to your favourite articles and company updates...all of these tell a story about your brand - all of these posts can also be created any time you want.

 NowTV are reporting time savings of 3-5 minutes per post using ContentCal to plan and auto-schedule content.
 This might sound small in isolation, but it actually equates to 25 days per year.
 Reducing a two-step process down to one has freed up valuable time which can now be spent engaging and interacting with followers.

 Creating content in advance and using a content scheduling tool to publish posts automatically to your brand's channels helps maintain a consistent publishing schedule.
 More importantly, it allows social teams to prioritise proactive community engagement - safe in the knowledge that their strategies are bolstered with consistent and timely messaging.

 Built with teams in mind, ContentCal helps accelerate the planning-to-publishing workflow, including:

 - A clear visual calendar which allows you to easily spot gaps in your calendar and plan ahead accordingly

 - Placeholder posts to serve as visual reminders for reactive engagement

 - A live-updating dashboard to keep your whole team up-to-speed with your social media publishing - including the latest edits and developments.

 Ready to kick-start your ContentCal journey?
-Click here to sign up for early access today.
+Click here to sign up today.

 Level up your social accounts